unixfox/aur/README.md

 ## How to add the build server to my pacman ?

-1.Add this entry to your file `/etc/pacman.conf`:
+1.Add these lines at the end of this file `/etc/pacman.conf`:
 ```
 [unixfox]
 SigLevel = Never